google/differential-privacy/python/README.md

 detailed definitions and references can be found
 [in our supplementary pdf document](https://github.com/google/differential-privacy/tree/main/common_docs/Privacy_Loss_Distributions.pdf).

-We test this library on Linux with Python version 3.6.1.
-If you experience any issues, please file a bug report, also for other platforms or Python versions.
+We test this library on Linux with Python version 3.7.
+If you experience any problems, please file an issue on GitHub, also for other platforms or Python versions.

 ## Examples